B2B SaaS AI Marketing Automation: +73% Pipeline

 Step 2: Identify Measurement Gaps - Choose use cases where you can establish clear before-and-after metrics through existing CRM and marketing automation platform reporting.
 Avoid use cases where attribution is complex or measurement requires new tracking implementation.

-Step 3: Map Resource Requirements - Match use case complexity to your team's technical capabilities and available implementation time.
-Begin with lead scoring or content personalization rather than predictive analytics if your team lacks data science experience.
+Step 3: Map Resource Requirements - Complexity has to match capability.
+Match use case complexity to your team's technical capabilities and available implementation time, and if your team lacks data science experience, begin with lead scoring or content personalization rather than predictive analytics.

 Related Use Cases